JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

 - [x] Setup Double click on any location on map to pop up marker with different color(so that when we actually submit that form that marker changes to normal color) and a form with it in UI for User to just add that log entry instead of specifying latitude & longitude manually via API.
 - [x] create form to add a new entry
 - [x] setup map sdk
+- [x] global API access key to make new travel entry established at backend.
 - [ ] Deploy